 Claim analyzed

-“Approximately half of the cells in a human body are not human cells.”
+“Approximately half of the cells in the human body are non-human cells, primarily composed of microorganisms such as bacteria.”

 Mostly True